 During the 1960s, the business and commercial sectors of the island’s economy modernized and expanded, solidifying the Republic of Cyprus as an international center for commerce and business.
 From the re-opening of the Suez Canal to the growing importance of Middle Eastern oil reserves, Cyprus has been a key destination for facilitating the world’s shipping needs.

-Recognizing the significance of maritime business activities, this Mediterranean jurisdiction began attracting entrepreneurs on the island by establishing advanced shipping infrastructure and profitable policies for those selecting ship registration in Cyprus that have major implications for the shipping industry.
+Recognizing the significance of maritime business activities, this Mediterranean jurisdiction began attracting entrepreneurs on the island by establishing advanced shipping infrastructure and profitable policies for those selecting ship or yacht registration in Cyprus that have major implications for the shipping industry.

 Currently, the Cyprus Registry is the 3rd largest fleet in the European Union and the 11th largest merchant fleet worldwide, accounting for more than 1000 vessels and 21 million gross tons.
-The city of Limassol holds the place for the largest third-party ship management center in the EU and the Cyprus flag manages roughly 20 percent of the world’s third party ship management fleet.
+The city of Limassol holds the place for the largest third-party ship management center in the EU and the Cyprus flag manages roughly 20 percent of the world’s third-party ship management fleet.

 Benefits of the Cyprus Flag